adamtow/autocuts-admin/docs/index.md

 # Autocuts
-Autocuts is a background shortcut manager for iOS 13.
-It runs behind the scenes while you use your iOS device throughout the day, intelligently running shortcuts in the background based on triggers such as time, location, web activity and more.
-Best of all, Autocuts executes these shortcuts without you having to tap on a single confirmation button.
+Autocuts brings automatic running of shortcuts — with no zero confirmation required — based on time, location, and web activity.
+A background shortcut manager, Autocuts works intelligently behind the scenes to execute shortcuts automatically while you use your iOS device during the day.

-For those of you who have wanted Personal Automations in iOS 13 to be a little more, say, automated, Autocuts is a must-have addition to your shortcut collection!
+For those who have been wanting Personal Automations in iOS 13 to be a little more, say, automated, Autocuts is for you.
+Stop confirming and start running your time, location, and web-based shortcuts automatically with Autocuts!

+****

 ## Download
-Autocuts is part of the **Autocuts Suite** set of automation shortcuts for iOS:
+Autocuts is part of the **Autocuts Suite** set of automation shortcuts for iOS from [Adam Tow](https://tow.com):

 [Download Autocuts Suite Installer from RoutineHub.co &raquo;](https://routinehub.co/shortcut/3661)